 5. Realtor – Our sales associates have years of experience in the residential re-sale field.
 They are here to make sure we are aware of how the decisions we make during the design process will affect the resale value of the home we are creating.

 You will work in conjunction with our design team to refine your plans until we are all satisfied that what we have on paper will translate into something beyond your expectations.

 These are the byproduct of the design team's efforts.
 The resulting plans will be submitted to The Regional Building Department, for final approval.
 These will also be the plans used for final pricing and ultimately construction.

 At this point, the builder takes the final plans in conjunction with the list of fixtures and finishes and “prices the home out”.
-This is a time-consuming process but essential to our commitment to deliver your home on a budget.
+This process is time-consuming but essential to our commitment to delivering your home on a budget.
 Once we have determined the final price for the home we developed during the design process, it’s time to go to contract in Phase 3.